Marcus-Son/Fault-Point-Labeling-and-Fault-Detection-in-Time-Series-Data/README.md

     2. Objectives
         1. Propose a method to extract defect rates for each assignment number from existing collected data and label them.
         2. Develop a model using these labels that can trace the cause of defects at the point of occurrence, thereby improving quality control and reducing production costs.
-        3. Considering the situation where data distribution of data collected for assignment numbers in the heat treatment pickling process may differ, we aim to create a generalized model that the model learns from the labels provided in this project.
+        3. Considering the situation where the distribution of data collected for assignment numbers in the heat treatment pickling process may differ, we aim to create a generalized model that learns from the labels provided in this project.
-        4. Utilize the results of the trained model in an explainable artificial intelligence to provide a reference point for finding the cause at the defect point.
+        4. Utilize the results of the trained model in explainable artificial intelligence to provide a reference point for finding the cause at the defect point.

-## 2. 제조 데이터 정의 및 처리 과정
+## 2. Definition and Data Processing of Manufacturing Data

-1. 제조데이터 규격, 속성, 타입 정의
+1. Definition of Manufacturing Data Specification, Attributes, and Types
-    1. 제조데이터 소개
+    1. Introduction to Manufacturing Data
-        1. data.csv : 배정번호별 1초 간격 수집 공정 데이터
+        1. data.csv: Process data collected at 1-second intervals by assignment number
-            1. 데이터셋 구조 : 테이블 형식
+            1. Dataset Structure: Tabular format
-            2. 데이터 모양 : (2939722, 21)
+            2. Data Shape: (2939722, 21)
-            3. 주요 변수 정의 및 타입
+            3. Key Variable Definitions and Types
                 1. TAG_MIN(datetime) : 데이터가 수집된 시간
                 2. 배정번호(int) : 공정의 작업 지시 번호
                 3. 건조 1존~2존 OP(float) : 각 건조 온도를 유지하기 위한 출력량 (Output Percentage(%))